Prosono/SMARTi_BaseComponent/README.md

 - Are you looking for a **single dashboard solution** that works seamlessly across all your devices—phones, tablets, and desktops?
 <br>

-- Do you want a higher wife-aproval rating for your Home Assistant setup?
+- Do you want a higher wife-approval rating for your Home Assistant setup?
 <br>